highrisedigital/wpbroadbean/README.md

 # WP Broadbean

-WP Broadbean is a WordPress plugin that is designed to integrate with [Broadbean's Adcourier multi job posting system](http://www.broadbean.com/multiposting.html)Broadbean's Adcourier multi job posting system.
+WP Broadbean is a WordPress plugin that is designed to integrate with [Broadbean's Adcourier multi job posting system](http://www.broadbean.com/multiposting.html).
 If you are a recruitment agency or a company or individual that posts jobs to your site, then taking advantage if this plugin and BroadBean's multi job posting service could mean your jobs are posted to a much wider audience.

 ### What does this plugin do?